 All residential students are required to have one of the meal plan options listed above.
+Required for all Foundation Students living on-campus

 SUMMER MEAL PLANS

 All Spring/Summer BFA students living on campus will be enrolled in a summer meal plan that will be priced in the housing contract.
 There will be not "meals" but rather a "declining balance" that students are able to spend during their summer semester.
 Please refer to the Student Housing Contract for specific pricing and details.